rjmatthews62/MooCoderPy/README.md

 This should run on Python 3.6 (or better) and uses the tkinter with no external dependencies.

+This requires a desktop environment: Linux running X11 (if it has a Desktop it's running X11), Window, MacOS should all work.

 The original Delphi implementation can be found at https://github.com/rjmatthews62/MooCoder

 ## Installation ##